Health examinations

 Health checkup for young adults | Insured persons aged under 29 and dependent(s) aged between 20 and 29 | No personal payment |

-- *Those eligible for health chekup for young adults can use cafeteria points and undergo "comprehensive medical examination" instead, if they wish.
+- *Those aged under 40 can use cafeteria points and undergo "comprehensive medical examination" instead, if they wish.
 (The points required for upgrading vary depending on the medical institution.)

 Optional examination